 Screen shot

 Two words.
-Consider rephrasing to avoid using this term.
-For example, use the term graphic or screen capture instead.
+Avoid using this term.
+Use the term Graphic or Screen Capture instead.
 Do not use screen, as in "the screen below contains..."

-Avoid screen grab.
+Do not use Screen Grab.

 Select

-Use select to refer to marking text, cells, and similar items that will be subject to an action.
-Avoid highlight.

-Select -- verb.
 Use Select when referring to marking text, cells in tables, and such items that will be subjected to further action, such as copying the selected text or cutting the selected cells.
 Use Select for check boxes, such as, "Select the Include all data check box."
 Do not use Pick or Highlight for select actions.

-UX Usage: Use for buttons or other actions where a user needs to make selections.

 Set up/Setup

 Use set up for the verb, as in "You must set up the database..."
 Use setup for the noun, as in "Your database setup will..."

+Setting
-Setting -- noun.
-Use setting in content for a general audience to refer to a specific value which the user can set, such as the specific color for a font.

-Example: "You can choose blue as the setting for your font."
+Use Setting to refer to a specific value which the user can set, such as the specific color for a font.
+For example, "You can choose blue as the setting for your font."
+Setting is synonymous with value.

-Synonymous with value.

-Share -- verb.
-Need more detail here.
-Is this a Share feature so users can share content with other users?

-Sign in / Sign in to / Sign-in -- verb / verb / adjective.
+Sign in / Sign in to / Sign-in

 Use to refer to creating a user session for an Internet account.

 You sign in to a MyMSN account, an Internet service provider account, or an XML web service.